-As a Registered Provider, Chartford Housing can access funding that is not available to Horton Housing Association, such as grants from the RSH’s Affordable Homes Programme.
+As a Registered Provider, Chartford Housing can access funding that is not available to Horton Housing Association, such as grants from Homes England’s Affordable Homes Programme.

-In its first year of operation, Chartford Housing secured £700,000 from the RSH to create 25 self-contained flats in Shipley and develop a further 10 homes in Halifax.
-In addition to creating these new homes, Chartford Housing also acts as landlord to over 300 properties across West and North Yorkshire.
+In its first three and a half years of operation, Chartford Housing has secured £2.2 million from Homes England to create 93 social housing homes in Bradford, Halifax and Skipton.
+In addition to creating these new homes, Chartford Housing also acts as landlord to about 300 properties across West and North Yorkshire.

-Clients living in Chartford Housing properties can still access the same support from Horton Housing’s services, including courses at the Training Centre and Tenancy Ready Training.
+Clients living in Chartford Housing properties can access support from Horton Housing’s services, including courses at the Training Centre and Tenancy Ready Training.

 Chartford Housing Limited is Registered in England with company registration number 8662400 and is also a registered charity number 1162562.
 Its registered office address is Chartford House, 54 Little Horton Lane, Bradford, West Yorkshire, BD5 0BS.